StackVista/stackstate-docs/setup/data-management/backup_restore/configuration_backup.md

 ### Idempotent import/export

 There is a way to use identifiers and namespaces that come with them to perform a configuration update of the specific sets of nodes idempotently.
-This approach does not lead to duplicates, but checks for the changes within a specified namespace and applies them to existing nodes, including removing nodes, as well as allow for creating the new ones.
+This approach doesn't lead to duplicates, but checks for the changes within a specified namespace and applies them to existing nodes, including removing nodes, as well as allow for creating the new ones.

 Node identifiers are specified in a following pattern: `urn:stackpack:{stackpack_name}:{type_name}:{object_name}`.
 The namespace effectively used by this process is `urn:stackpack:{stackpack_name}:`.
 If every configuration node has an identifier and they're all in the same namespace, then you can perform an idempotent update using following STS CLI commands: